Top Story

 🔗 Also Read: Gemini Intelligence Will Only Be Available for Phones with These Minimum Features

-What do you make of this audacious Bitcoin claim — should a finders law from 1958 apply to digital assets, or is this a legal stretch that will be thrown out?
-Share your thoughts in the comments.
+Do you think a finders law from 1958 should apply to digital assets, or is this whole case just a legal fantasy?
+Let me know what you think in the comments.

 ✍️ About the Author

 Sayed Abdullah is the founder of Prime Pakistan.
-Based in Karachi, he writes about technology, law, and the strange intersections where old rules meet new realities.
+Based in Karachi, he writes about technology, law, and the occasionally absurd moments where they meet.
 Read more.

 Frequently Asked Questions